 “This means you run the risk of basing your assumption on tools that are created with inclusivity in mind but are often by default cutting off a part of the population,” she says.
 “And then of course there’s the cybersecurity-related risk for the safety of these systems themselves, which can often be targeted by attacks.”

 Some AI-enabled communication tools such as chatbots, which can be used by organisations to tailor their communication with specific target groups and provide information to individuals with a local context in mind, can be dangerous if in the wrong hands and potentially abused to spread disinformation.

 Peacebuilders need digital toolkits

 Since it was founded in 2019, a main focus of the CyberPeace Institute has been collecting data on and analysing cyberattacks on health care – a dangerous and complex threat that has evolved and increased in recent years.
-The Cyber Incident Tracer, or CIT Health platform, maps digital attacks on healthcare systems, from the spreading of disinformation to Covid-19 related espionage.
+The Cyber Incident Tracer maps digital attacks on healthcare systems, from the spreading of disinformation to Covid-19 related espionage.

 Now, the institute is beginning to expand its work into the NGO sector, including working with humanitarian and peacekeeping organisations to understand and better respond to cyber threats.